MHDO's Standardized Hospital Financial Reports

 The financial information reported to MHDO and then released in our standardized financial reports is based on the hospitals unconsolidated audited financial statements; specifically, the balance sheet, statement of operations and changes in net assets.

-Note: Due to a change in MHDO’s Rule Chapter 300, Uniform Reporting System for Hospital Financial Data, the MHDO Hospital Financial Reports beginning with fiscal year 2021, will include the addition of financial reports based on hospital systems' consolidated audited financial statements.
-These systems include MaineHealth, Northern Light Health, Central Maine Healthcare, MaineGeneral Health, and Maine Medical Center.
+Due to a change in MHDO’s Rule Chapter 300, Uniform Reporting System for Hospital Financial Data, the MHDO Hospital Financial Reports beginning with fiscal year 2021, included the addition of financial reports based on health systems' consolidated audited financial statements.
+These systems include MaineHealth, Northern Light Health, Central Maine Healthcare, MaineGeneral Health, Maine Medical Center and Subsidiaries.

 Consolidated vs. Unconsolidated Reporting